lisongxu/CSCE156-Lab-Java-Loop/readme.md

 ### Peer Programming Pair-Up

-To encourage collaboration and a team environment, labs will be structured in a *pair programming* setup.
-At the start of each lab, you may be randomly paired up with another student by a lab instructor.
+At the start of
+each lab, you may find a team member by yourself or may be randomly paired up with another student by a lab instructor.
 One of you will be designated the *driver* and the other the *navigator*.

-The navigator will be responsible for reading the instructions and telling the driver what is to be done.
-The driver will be in charge of the keyboard and workstation.
-Both driver and navigator are responsible for suggesting fixes and solutions *together*.
-Neither the navigator nor the driver is "in charge."
-Beyond your immediate pairing, you are encouraged to help and interact and with other pairs in the lab.
+If you prefer to work on this lab by yourself, that is fine too.

-Each week you should try to alternate: if you were a driver last week, be a navigator next, etc.  Resolve any issues (you were both drivers last week) within your pair.
-Ask the lab instructor to resolve issues only when you cannot come to a consensus.
+Each week you should try to alternate: if you were a driver last week, be a navigator next, etc.

-Because of the peer programming setup of labs, it is absolutely essential that you complete any pre-lab activities and familiarize yourself with the handouts prior to coming to lab.
-Failure to do so will negatively impact your ability to collaborate and work with others which may mean that you will not be able to complete the lab.
+***Note that, each student must submit the code to CodePost for grading.***

 ## 1. Getting Started

 Clone this project code for this lab from GitHub in Eclipse using the
-URL: https://github.com/cbourke/CSCE156-Lab02.
-Refer to Lab 1.0 for instructions on how to clone a project from GitHub.
+URL: https://github.com/lisongxu/CSCE156-Lab-Java-Loop.
+Refer to [Lab 1.0](https://github.com/lisongxu/CSCE156-Lab-Java-Intro) for instructions on how to clone a project from GitHub.

-For those with prior Java experience, do the PHP version of this lab.
-For those without prior Java experience, do the Java version.

 ## 2. Conditionals & Loops